turpaultn/DCASE2019_task4/README.md

 Nicolas Turpault, Romain Serizel, Justin Salamon, Ankit Parag Shah, 2019 -- Present

 ## References

-Fonseca E, Pons J, Favory X, Font F, Bogdanov D, Ferraro A, Oramas S, Porter A, Serra X.
-Freesound datasets: a platform for the creation of open audio datasets.
+- [1] F. Font, G. Roma & X. Serra.
+Freesound technical demo.
+In Proceedings of the 21st ACM international conference on Multimedia.
+ACM, 2013.
+- [2] E. Fonseca, J. Pons, X. Favory, F. Font, D. Bogdanov, A. Ferraro, S. Oramas, A. Porter & X. Serra.
+Freesound Datasets: A Platform for the Creation of Open Audio Datasets.
-In Proceedings of the 18th ISMIR Conference; 2017 oct 23-27, Suzhou, China. p.
-486-93.
+In Proceedings of the 18th International Society for Music Information Retrieval Conference, Suzhou, China, 2017.

-J. Salamon, D. MacConnell, M. Cartwright, P. Li, and J. P. Bello.
-Scaper: A library for soundscape synthesis and augmentation In IEEE Workshop on Applications of Signal Processing to Audio and Acoustics (WASPAA), New Paltz, NY, USA, Oct.
-2017.

-Jort F. Gemmeke and Daniel P. W. Ellis and Dylan Freedman and Aren Jansen and Wade Lawrence and R. Channing Moore and Manoj Plakal and Marvin Ritter.
+- [3] Jort F. Gemmeke and Daniel P. W. Ellis and Dylan Freedman and Aren Jansen and Wade Lawrence and R. Channing Moore and Manoj Plakal and Marvin Ritter.
 Audio Set: An ontology and human-labeled dataset for audio events.
 In Proceedings IEEE ICASSP 2017, New Orleans, LA, 2017.

+- [4] J. Salamon, D. MacConnell, M. Cartwright, P. Li, and J. P. Bello.
+Scaper: A library for soundscape synthesis and augmentation
+In IEEE Workshop on Applications of Signal Processing to Audio and Acoustics (WASPAA), New Paltz, NY, USA, Oct.
+2017.